dmitry-ivanov/laravel-helper-functions/README.md

 // true
 ```

-Boolean is returned by default, however, function can return decoded json, as associative array, if you pass the second `return` parameter as `true`:
+Boolean is returned by default, however, function can return decoded json, if you pass the second `return` argument as `true`:
 ```php
 $decoded = is_json('{"foo":1,"bar":2,"baz":3}', true);